iOmega8561/tesseract.grocco.org/README.md

 ## About Tesseract

 Tesseract is a cutting-edge virtual machine manager that redefines simplicity and efficiency in managing virtual environments.
-Tailored for professionals and enthusiasts alike, Tesseract empowers you to:
+Perfect for professionals, enthusiasts and casual users alike, Tesseract empowers you to:

-- **Deploy** virtual machines in minutes.
+- **Deploy** virtual machines in a matter of seconds.
 - **Manage** multiple VMs effortlessly through an intuitive dashboard.
-- **Monitor** resource usage in real-time.
-- **Automate** routine tasks with powerful scripting capabilities.
+- **Tailor** your virtual machines to your specific needs and use-case.

 > [!TIP]
 > Discover more at [Tesseract's official website](https://tesseract.grocco.org).